 First, as discussed in the introduction, the lack of direct measures of historical intra-ethnic diversity across intergenerationally transmitted traits, prevents the construction of the measure d_i .
-Nonetheless, as previously discussed, it has been shown that different intergenerationally transmitted traits share a common underlying exogenous determinant: the serial founder effect generated by historical migratory patterns.
+Nonetheless, as previously discussed, it has been shown that different intergenerationally transmitted traits share a common underlying exogenous determinant: the serial founder effect generated by historical migratory patterns (Ashraf and Galor, 2018).

 A serial founder effect (SFE) implies that successive divisions of an original population into various subpopulations generates a loss of diversity in intergenerationally transmitted characteristics such as genes, phonemes, cultural traits, preferences, knowledge, skills, etc. Of particular interest is the SFE generated by the dispersal of anatomically modern humans out of East Africa more than 60,000 years ago (Ramachandran et al., 2005).
 In particular, according to the Out-of-Africa hypothesis, which posits the African origin of modern humans, the SFE implies that diversity decreases along migratory routes from East Africa.
 Importantly, it has been established that genetic and linguistic diversity decrease with the migratory distance from East Africa (Ramachandran et al., 2005; Manica et al., 2007; Atkinson, 2011).
-Moreover, as could be expected in an era when knowledge and culture, among others, were passed orally between generations, the decrease in diversity along historical migratory routes
+Moreover, as could be expected in an era when knowledge and culture, among others, were passed orally between generations, the decrease in diversity along historical migratory routes has also been documented for non-genetic traits such as arrow heads, handaxes, cultural memes, and phenotypes (Lycett and von Cramon-Taubadel, 2008; Lycett, 2008; Hamilton and Buchanan, 2009; Betti et al., 2009; Rogers et al., 2009; Atkinson, 2011).
+While all intergenerationally transmitted traits are theoretically affected by this SFE, human and cultural evolution may have altered intraethnic diversity in these traits and obscured the effect of this exogenous variation.
+A major advantage of the two proxies of intra-ethnic diversity used in the analysis, is that they are mostly unaffected by the forces of human and cultural evolution, especially the measure of genetic diversity (Ashraf and Galor, 2013b, 2018).

-12Appendix A establishes similar results for the case when specialization is affected by intra-ethnic diversity in specific traits instead of a weighted average of intra-ethnic diversity across various traits.
+15Appendix A establishes similar results for the case when specialization is affected by intra-ethnic diversity in specific traits instead of a weighted average of intra-ethnic diversity across various traits.
 It shows that the estimated effect provides a lower bound for the total effect of intra-ethnic diversity among all traits affected by a SFE.
 In particular, it shows the robustness of this result to the potential negative effect of specific intergenerationally transmitted traits on economic specialization.